ebelbell/myProfile/README.md

 ![alt text](me.PNG)
 ---

-Here are some things that brought me joy:
+Here are some things that brought me joy 😊:
 - The beach and the arcade bring me comfort
 - Sharing genuine laughter with someone
 - When I put together a Valentine's theme event for my work and received high feedback.